rgaidot/faux/doc/config.md

         location: true
       });

-Now you can call `magic_controller.vestaments{ colour: 'blue'}` wherever you like and Faux will arrange for the title and location to be updated appropriately.
+Now you can call `magic_controller.vestaments({ colour: 'blue'})` wherever you like and Faux will arrange for the title and location to be updated appropriately.

 You can also manage the location more explicitly: